-Objective: Animal procurement will be directed toward the appropriate animal for a household's resources and the local environment that will provide nutrition to the household and that offers a positive return in local markets.
-Animals will be transported using humane practices, whether on-hoof or in vehicles.
+Objective: Animal procurement will be directed toward the appropriate animal for the resources of the family and local environment, that will provide nutrition to the family and that offers a positive return in local markets.
+Animal transport will be provided using humane practices, whether by foot or in vehicles.